patrycjapetryk/monika/README.md

-# photographer & designer online portfolio
+# Photographer & designer online portfolio

 This is online portfolio made for Monika Lewandowska - polish designer and photographer.
 It is still work in progress.. 🔥.